Oglethorpe Exchange Programs

 Getting Ready to Go

-Oglethorpe students are eligible to study in a one-year program at either of our three partner institutions in Japan
+Oglethorpe students are eligible to study for one year or one semester at either of our two partner institutions in Japan.

 Year Abroad at Otaru University